Is it normal for babies to grab their private parts?

-My 12-month-old baby keeps grabbing her private parts/scratching at her vagina all the time.
+My 12-month-old baby keeps scratching and grabbing her private parts all the time.
 She used to grab her private parts only at a diaper change but now she is trying to do it any chance she can get to it.

 At diaper change, it is so hard to keep her hands away from it that I have to sometimes get my 8 yr old to hold her hands.
 She has been doing this for about 3 months.